terraform-viettelidc/terraform-provider-vcloud/website/docs/r/lb_app_profile.html.markdown

 gateway (edge gateway must be advanced).
 This depends on NSX version to work properly.
-Please refer to [VMware Product Interoperability Matrices](https://www.vmware.com/resources/compatibility/sim/interop_matrix.php#interop&29=&93=) to check supported VMware Cloud Director and NSX for vSphere configurations.
+Please refer to [VMware Product Interoperability Matrices](https://www.vmware.com/resources/compatibility/sim/interop_matrix.php#interop&29=&93=) to check supported Viettel IDC Cloud and NSX for vSphere configurations.

-~> **Note:** The VMware Cloud Director API for NSX supports a subset of the operations and objects defined in the NSX vSphere API Guide.
+~> **Note:** The Viettel IDC Cloud API for NSX supports a subset of the operations and objects defined in the NSX vSphere API Guide.
 The API supports NSX 6.2, 6.3, and 6.4.

 Supported in provider *v2.4+*